iamgarvit/basic-practice-qs/README.md

 # basic-practice-qs
-Consists of all practice code, assignments, general algos, etc.
+Consists of all practice code, assignments, general algos, etc. done in 1st semester of my university.